 Robin, no I don't have access to someone with Adobe Illustrator.
 That's ok, not something urgent.
 Everything related to the XMPSDK, both upgrading it and (more so) externalizing it is hairy.

-#23 Updated by Robin Mills over 2 years ago
+#23 Updated by Robin Mills about 3 years ago

 Let's not bother about the Logo font.
 I spent a little time on this yesterday.
 It's easy to change, however finding "better" is subjective.
 I also tried drawing "Exiv2" with lines (instead of a font).
 That's easy as well, but better?
 Once more, it's very subjective.